PlayStation All-Stars Island

-PlayStation All-Stars Island is a free-to-play crossover video game featuring characters from various PlayStation franchises.
-The game was developed by Zoink and sponsored by Coke Zero.
-The game was announced, and released on August 8, 2013, and released in selected European territories; no North American release is planned.
+PlayStation All-Stars Island is a free-to-play crossover video game developed by Zoink and published by Sony Computer Entertainment for iOS and Android.
+It features characters from various PlayStation franchises.
+The game was sponsored by Coke Zero.
+The game was announced, and released on August 8, 2013 in selected European territories; no North American release is planned.

 Gameplay

 The game consists of four different game modes, each featuring a different character from a respective Sony Computer Entertainment video game franchise.
 This includes Nathan Drake from Uncharted, Sackboy from LittleBigPlanet, Cole MacGrath from Infamous and Kat from Gravity Rush.
 The four mini-games all loosely play as endless runners, though each have separate elements from their respective series as well; Nathan Drake runs through ancient ruins, Sack Boy races through levels similarly to LittleBigPlanet Karting and Kat retains her ability to shift gravity.

 Within the games, the player must direct the respective character through the game's levels, avoiding obstacles and collecting Coke-themed items.
 The collection of items unlocks further content, challenges and even cameos from other PlayStation series such as Ratchet & Clank, Jak and Daxter and Sackgirl.
 Additional game content may be downloaded by scanning QR codes on actual Coke Zero bottles.